brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 Change [namespace.udecl]{.sref}/14 to group the cv-qualification and ref-qualifier checks into checking the type of the object parameter.

 ::: bq
-[14]{.pnum} When a _using-declarator_ brings declarations from a base class into a derived class, member functions and member function templates in the derived class override and/or hide member functions and member function templates with the same name, [parameter-type-list]{.rm} [non-object-parameter-type-list]{.addu} ([dcl.fct]), trailing _requires-clause_ (if any), [cv-qualification, and _ref-qualifier_]{.rm} [and type of their implicit or explicit object parameter]{.addu} (if any), in a base class (rather than conflicting).
-Such hidden or overridden declarations are excluded from the set of declarations introduced by the _using-declarator_.
+[14]{.pnum} When a _using-declarator_ brings declarations from a base class into a derived class, member functions and member function templates in the derived class override and/or hide member functions and member function templates with the same name, [parameter-type-list]{.rm} [non-object-parameter-type-list]{.addu} ([dcl.fct]), trailing _requires-clause_ (if any), [cv-qualification, and _ref-qualifier_]{.rm} [and type of their implicit or explicit object parameter]{.addu} (if any), in a base class (rather than conflicting). [[ *Note*: Base class member functions and member function templates are considered to be members of the derived class for the purposes of determining the type of their implicit object parameter ([over.match.funcs.general]). -*end note* ]]{.addu} Such hidden or overridden declarations are excluded from the set of declarations introduced by the _using-declarator_.

 [*Example 12*:
 ```diff